arvigeus/AZ-204/Learning Path/CosmoDB.md

 ### Create stored procedures

-Azure Cosmos DB provides language-integrated, transactional execution of JavaScript that lets you write **stored procedures**, triggers, and **user-defined functions** (UDFs).
+Azure Cosmos DB provides language-integrated, transactional execution of JavaScript that lets you write **stored procedures**, triggers, and **user-defined functions (UDFs)**.
 To call a stored procedure, trigger, or user-defined function, you need to register it.
 For more information, see [How to work with stored procedures, triggers, user-defined functions in Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/sql/how-to-use-stored-procedures-triggers-udfs).

+:information_source: This unit focuses on stored procedures, the following unit covers triggers and user-defined functions.

 #### Writing stored procedures